fleek-network/fleek-network-docs/references/Lightning CLI/keystore-backup.md

 ## Keystore pathname

 The default location for the keystore is in the user home.
-The $HOME or `~` refers to the user home, as such consider the logged in username.
+The $HOME or `~` refers to the user home, as such consider the logged-in username.

 To Check the user you are logged in with: